Photo courtesy of Virginia Tech athletics

 Myers then made the move prior to the 2018-19 season to leave his home state of Pennsylvania to head south to Blacksburg.

 He left Edinboro with a career record of 74-34.
-Myers finished his first season with the Hokies at a 20-10 while placing third in the ACC Championships at 133 pounds and qualifying for his third NCAA Championships in three tries.
+Myers finished his first season with the Hokies at a 20-10 mark, while placing third in the ACC Championships at 133 pounds and qualifying for his third NCAA Championships in as many tries.

 He then sat out the entire 2019-20 season after suffering a season-ending injury in the offseason.